 The purpose of assessing a no project alternative is to allow decision makers and the public to compare the impacts of approving the proposed project with the impacts of not approving the proposed project.
 This alternative is discussed in more detail throughout Chapter 5 under the “No Action” options.
 As no potentially significant effects were identified from the reasonably foreseeable methods of compliance or the project, this alternative is not discussed in terms of avoiding or substantially lessening the significant environmental impacts of the project.
 In order to provide additional information, this alternative is discussed as an alternative that would avoid or substantiality lessen the potentially significant impacts from the construction and operation and maintenance of possible toxicity controls.

-Under the no project alternative, a statewide numeric water quality objective would not be adopted, and the existing Regional Water Board Basin plan narrative freshwater aquatic toxicity objectives would remain in place.
+Under the no project alternative, a statewide numeric water quality objective would not be adopted, and the existing Regional Water Board basin plan narrative freshwater aquatic toxicity objectives would remain in place.
 Additionally, a program of implementation would not be adopted thus, there would be no statewide consistency for the implementation of the Regional Board narrative objectives.
 Regional Water Boards could either incorporate implementation requirements in their regional basin plans or continue to establish implementation requirements on a permit-by-permit basis.
 Under this alternative, there would be no change from the current conditions to the interpretation of the narrative toxicity water quality objectives in the basin plans, setting effluent limitations in permits, establishing reasonable potential, or in the monitoring frequency for non-storm water NPDES dischargers.
 Effluent limitations would continue to be inconsistently applied to NPDES permits throughout the state.
 Continuing a system that relies on only narrative water quality objectives does not produce standardized and comparable measurements of toxicity based on measurements of biological responses.

 Since the “no project” alternative does not clearly define unacceptable levels of toxicity, creating inconsistent determinations regarding the presence of toxicity, it is possible that persistent toxicity would not be identified for an individual facility.
 Under this alternative the discharger would be unlikely to implement any of the toxicity controls, thereby reducing or avoiding the potential significant impacts from the construction and operation and maintenance of the toxicity control, as identified in Chapter 7 of the Staff Report.